microsoft/WhatTheHack/027-OSS-Database-Migration/Coach/Solutions/05-online-migration.md

  ```

  If during the DMS online copy the copy fails with some error message "Migrating data to a mysql other than Azure DB for MySQL is not supported", it is because the
  user connecting to the target database does not have enough privilege on MySQL.
-The exact and minimum set of privileges is TBD but this works ( screenshot from Mysql workbench )
+The exact and minimum set of privileges is TBD but this works ( screenshot from Mysql workbench ) See this **[Image](./workbench.png)**